Decoherence, Perturbations and Symmetry in Lindblad Dynamics -- Implications for Diffractive Dissociation: Introduction

-These preceding considerations are largely formulation-independent (classical or quantum) and do not, by themselves, rely on specifically quantum notions.
-Our aim here is to express these ideas directly in quantum-mechanical terms, using standard quantum notation and stochastic dynamics (e.g.\ stochastic Schr\"{o}dinger equations) \cite {GisinPercival1992QSDOpen,WisemanMilburn2010QuantumMeasurementControl, DephasingHAM2021, StochasticHamiltonians2026}.
+These preceding considerations are largely formulation-independent (classical or quantum) and do not, by themselves, rely on specifically quantum notions. \textsl{Our aim here is to express these ideas directly in quantum-mechanical terms, using the formalism of Lindbladian master equations \cite {Lindblad1976,Breuer2007book,WisemanMilburn2010QuantumMeasurementControl,LindbladIntro2020} together with quantum-stochastic formulations, such as\ stochastic Schr\"{o} dinger equation \cite {GisinPercival1992QSDOpen,DephasingHAM2021,StochasticHamiltonians2026}}.
 If two-time conditions are used then, conceptually, this has points of contact with (i) the two-state vector formalism (TSVF) of pre- and post-selected quantum ensembles \cite {AharonovBergmannLebowitz1964TimeSymmetry,Vaidman2007TwoStateVectorFormalism} , and (ii) quantum Schr\"{o}dinger bridges (QSB), which characterise time-symmetric ensembles of quantum trajectories consistent with prescribed endpoint density matrices \cite {MovillaMiangolarraSabbaghGeorgiou2025QuantumSchrodingerBridges}.
 However, our emphasis is different: we retain an explicitly stochastic-realistic component (random disturbances as physically operative) and use the resulting systemic/antisystemic dichotomy to formulate alternative fundamental symmetry properties for this component: CP- vs CPT-invariant.
 This yields distinct predictions for decoherence and recoherence effects, which are specifically considered in this work without addressing full thermalisation.
-These predictions appear experimentally testable, in particular via suitably chosen diffractive dissociations in proton--proton and proton--antiproton collisions.
+These predictions appear experimentally testable, in particular via suitably chosen diffractive dissociations in proton--proton and proton--antiproton collisions. \textsl{While quantum decoherence may be viewed as a fundamental process underlying the thermodynamic arrow of time, this work focuses exclusively on non-unitary dephasing effects and does not address the broader thermodynamic, kinetic, or cosmological implications \cite{Klimenko2026Antisystems}. }